www.musicalschwartz.com > Stephen Schwartz > Career story

 Then, very possibly, "Take chances."
 As he acknowledged in an interview with ASCAP, he likes to do things he hasn't done before.
 He grabbed at the possibility of doing lyrics to Alan Menken's score.
 And he decided to adapt Working by Studs Terkel after he'd gotten an announcement of the book in the mail from the Book of the Month club.
 "The idea immediately spoke to me as something theatrical, and thematically something I was interested in.
 I think I was about halfway through the book when I decided it was something I wanted to do."
 Stephen's thought was to utilize a variety of composers to give individual characters different voices.
 "I flew to Chicago and met with Studs Terkel.
 He went from thinking I was crazy to thinking it might be possible."
 When things look bleak, he'd probably admonish, "Keep working."
 Discouragement is part of the human condition.

-Even Stephen, who was such a phenomenon early in his career, went through a difficult period, and would face numerous ups and downs.
-With those original successes, everything was coming up roses.
+Even Stephen, who was such a phenomenon early in his career, went through a difficult period, and would face numerous ups and downs. with those original successes, everything was coming up roses.
 He told an earlier interviewer, "I was catapulted into fame and prominence before I was ready emotionally at all.
 It wasn't even conscious, I just completely burned out."
 But after several years of what he termed "hiding out," the chance in 1981 to adapt Working for television re-energized him, and he hasn't slowed down since.

 More recently, when he experienced a period of writer's block, John Bucchino offered a sound solution.
 "Just write, and don't care about how stupid or sloppy it is, then go back and edit it."
 Stephen concurs, "That was such good advice.
 It worked, and I still use it."
 "Be tenacious," he'd certainly advise.
 The Baker's Wife, and Rags both bombed the first time out.
 Working's poor initial showing on Broadway left Stephen very depressed.
 But all were re-thought and reworked until they found their footing and succeeded.